Synceratus/Synceratus/README.md

 ![A GIF of a cat waving with its paws.](https://media.giphy.com/media/XZ033bAXmrstTLqZR4/giphy.gif)

-Hello there, I'm Zaiden! 👋
+Hello there, I'm Zaiden! 👋 I'm a student who is interested in the tech field, specifically computer science and cybersecurity.

 <!--
 **Synceratus/Synceratus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.